• Skip to primary navigation

 Substring Matching In Java

-Find Substring Matching In Java: If you want to check if a String contains a certain sub-string, there are a couple of ways to do it in Java.
-Most of them are similar to what you’d find in other programming languages, but there is one approach that is unique to Java.
-This involves using the Pattern class, which we’ll cover later on in the article.
+Find Substring Matching In Java: If you want to check if a String contains a certain sub-string, there are several ways to do it in Java.
+Most of them are similar to what you’d find in other programming languages, but one approach is unique to Java.
+This involves using the Pattern class, which we’ll cover later in the article.

 Substring Matching In Java

-The Below Solutions prints the total number of occurrences of the substring throughout the String and also includes the cases where overlapping matches do exist Without using any predefined methods.
+The solutions below print the total number of occurrences of the substring throughout the String and include cases where overlapping matches exist Without using predefined methods.

 Post Type:Java Programs For Beginners